Vienna: Districts

 Vienna is divided into 23 districts.
 The district numbers are displayed on every street sign before the street name (e.g., 16, Thaliastraße).
 They also serve as the second and third digits of the postcode (1010 for the 1st district to 1230 for the 23rd district).
+Each district has a coat of arms, which include the symbols of the various district parts.